With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 “It’s all a little overwhelmin’ is all.
 I’m clearly missin’ somethin’ here.
 Feels like a bad morrowheat trip.”

-Francis nodded and then explained some backwards story about a Capricornian lieutenant named Werner Waltz, a pirate who had previously worked for him, the prince of Aries, and a peacekeeper named Jericho.
-Connections, polarizations, the Anime-Vitae Hypothesis, etcetera.
-And some all-powerful Manipulator saint candidate who possessed a peacekeeper and was exacerbating political unrest in Capricorn.
+Francis nodded and then explained some backwards story about a Capricornian lieutenant named Werner Waltz, a pirate who had previously worked for the three brothers, the prince of Aries, and a peacekeeper named Jericho.
+Connections, polarizations, the Anime-Vitae Hypothesis, vitae conversion, etcetera.
+And some all-powerful Manipulator saint candidate who was disguised as a peacekeeper, who was exacerbating political unrest in Capricorn.

 “The hell, Cadence?”
 Carl made a face.
 “You didn’t tell us you had a prince in your lot—a peacekeeper too.
 Could’ve squeezed them for money.”